 * they will be machined onto sturdy strapping by others, so no need to provide a hanging method

 Why not include an element inspired by the Mayflower pilgrims?

 Pennants will be hung throughout Dartmouth between 1 August and 15 September 2020 and will be available as a legacy for use to celebrate other significant occasions.

 There is a central drop-off point for both storage and any donated fabrics (old sheets, charity shop finds etc) so contact either Marilyn Bird or Rose Williams for more details.
 Send or deliver your completed pennants to:

 c/o The Flavel,

 Devon, TQ6 9ND,

-This is already becoming a very exciting project as so many groups are coming on board to create the thousands of pennants we require to decorate the town with as part of the 2020 commemoration… a real community project.
+This has already become a very exciting project as so many groups are on board to create the thousands of pennants we require to decorate the town with as part of the 2020 commemoration… a real community project.